-100Passage efficiency is measured as the proportion of fish that pass a dam via nonturbine routes. efficiencies, we conclude that there is no biological basis for the standards recommended by CRITFC or any certainty that they are achievable short of shutting down the project turbines.101
+100Passage efficiency is measured as the proportion of fish that pass a dam via non-turbine routes.

+expect that the measures implemented through this license will increase passage efficiencies, we conclude that there is no biological basis for the standards recommended by CRITFC or any certainty that they are achievable short of shutting down the project turbines.101

-83. CRITFC recommends that the licensee achieve a median upstream passage time for adult salmon and steelhead of 24 hours through each dam.
+- 84. CRITFC recommends that the licensee achieve a median upstream passage time for adult salmon and steelhead of 24 hours through each dam.
 CRITFC's proposed standard is based on a comparison of passage rates measured at the project with passage rates measured at other Columbia River dams; however, there is no biological basis for a specific median passage time of 24 hours.
-Because measures included in this license will improve upstream passage conditions and decrease passage times for adult salmon and steelhead, we find there is no need to require CRITFC's proposed upstream passage standard.102

-84. CRITFC and Alaska DFG recommend that the licensee install PIT tag detection equipment at Wanapum dam to estimate fallback rates and smolt-to-adult survival rates.
-Because other factors such as natural mortality, harvest, and straying would confound the ability to estimate fallback using PIT tag detection and because smolt-to-adult survival can be estimated using PIT tag detection equipment that is already installed and operational at Priest Rapids dam, we are not adopting this recommendation.103

-85. CRITFC recommends that the licensee develop a measures-based upstream passage and fallback assessment and implementation plan that would include various studies and measures to assess and reduce project effects on upstream passage of salmon and steelhead.
+Because measures included in this license will improve upstream passage conditions and decrease passage times for adult salmon and steelhead, we find there is no need to require CRITFC's proposed upstream passage standard.
+102 - 85.
+CRITFC and Alaska DFG recommend that the licensee install PIT tag detection equipment at Wanapum dam to estimate fallback rates and smolt-to-adult survival rates.
+Because other factors such as natural mortality, harvest, and straying would confound the ability to estimate fallback using PIT tag detection and because smolt-to-adult survival can be estimated using PIT tag detection equipment that is already installed and operational at Priest Rapids dam, we are not adopting this recommendation.
+103 - 86.
+CRITFC recommends that the licensee develop a measures-based upstream passage and fallback assessment and implementation plan that would include various studies and measures to assess and reduce project effects on upstream passage of salmon and steelhead.
 Upstream passage success and rates at the Priest Rapids Project are comparable to other mid-Columbia River projects and will improve with implementation of measures and monitoring required by this license.
-We conclude that there is no need for development of the measures-based plan recommended by CRITFC.104 no evidence that peaking operations adversely affect fish passage and this license requires various measures that will improve both upstream and downstream passage conditions.105
+We conclude that there is no need for development of the measures-based plan recommended by CRITFC.
+104 - 87.
+CRITFC recommends that the licensee be required to study the effects of peaking operations on juvenile and adult fish passage through the project dams.
+However, there is no evidence that peaking operations adversely affect fish passage and this license requires various measures that will improve both upstream and downstream passage conditions.
+105